casper-network/casper-node/resources/charlie/README.md

 installed to upgrade.

 The `accounts.csv` and `chainspec.toml` files will be installed in `/etc/casper` with the deb package install.
-This should allow easy configuration for each network run.
+This should allow easy configuration for each network run as they are updated with a new deb package revision.

 ## Key Generation